 There's nothing worse than feeling like you're sleepwalking through your days, waiting desperately for the moment that you can fall into bed and get some rest, only to find that once you get there you can't actually sleep.
 And yet, poor sleep is incredibly common, especially in the Western world.
 Nearly half of Americans get less than 6 hours of sleep a night, a full hour less than the low end of the recommended average of 7-9 hours a night.1

 We've known about the results of sleep deprivation for a long time––it causes everything from low mood and unbalanced blood sugar to weight gain and more; increases the chances of accidents on the job; and devastates your willpower and ability for higher thinking—but research on solutions other than traditional sleep aids is relatively new.

-However, recent studies indicate that we may have been overlooking a powerful ally for better sleep all this time: prebiotic fiber.
+However, recent studies indicate that we may have been overlooking a powerful ally for supporting restful, restorative sleep all this time: prebiotic fiber.

-The study also found that prebiotics are "stress-protective," which means that they promote the growth of a specific mix of bacteria in your body that keeps your stress levels manageable, thereby promoting restful sleep.
+The study also found that prebiotics are "stress-protective," which means that they support the growth of a specific mix of bacteria in your body that helps you keep your stress levels manageable, thereby encouraging restful sleep.
 (This is backed up by other studies showing that people who eat a prebiotic-rich diet actually wake up with lower cortisol levels, feeling more alert but less stressed than those who don't get enough of these beneficial fibers.)3

-Interestingly, prebiotics also appear to help your body bounce back from stressful or traumatic events, signalling it to spend more time in REM sleep after exposure to a stressor.
+Interestingly, the researchers found that prebiotics also appear to help your body maintain its equilibrium after stressful or traumatic events, signalling it to spend more time in REM sleep after exposure to a stressor.
 This is a phenomenon called REM rebound, and people who are able to go through it after an intensely stressful experience appear to have a lower risk of experiencing lasting negative effects on their psychological health.